spotipy-dev/spotipy/README.md

 ## Video Tutorial

 Ian has created a series of 8 tutorial videos to showcase how to get started with and untilize Spotipy.
-Click the image below to get started with the first video:
+Click the image below to get started with the first video, or follow this link: https://youtu.be/tmt5SdvTqUI

 [![SPOTIPY TUTORIAL VIDEO 1](http://img.youtube.com/vi/tmt5SdvTqUI/0.jpg)](http://www.youtube.com/watch?v=tmt5SdvTqUI "Video Title")